elvinhatamov/Pull-up/README.md

 ### About Our Project:

-Pull Up is a parking application that people can either rent the parking spot from others or become a host to rent your spot.
+- Pull Up is a parking application that people can either rent the parking spot from others or become a host to rent your spot.
-This app's idea is based on Airbnb for people who have some extra spots on their driveway or garage and can rent these spots to others.
+- This app's idea is based on Airbnb for people who have some extra spots on their driveway or garage and can rent these spots to others.
-Pullup’s mission is to create a world where anyone can park anywhere, and we are focused on creating a parking space-sharing platform that will handle every part of your daily life and make it more convenient.
+- Pullup’s mission is to create a world where anyone can park anywhere, and we are focused on creating a parking space-sharing platform that will handle every part of your daily life and make it more convenient.

 <img width="1376" alt="Screen Shot 2022-07-28 at 9 46 25 PM" src="https://user-images.githubusercontent.com/106497653/181668541-96fba2f1-a958-421c-acc6-bf3dfc290915.png">

-- The app allows users to log in to the website and access their profile, where a list of their products for sale are shown.
+- The app allows users to sign up and log in to the website and allow them to become host or rent a parking space from the others.
-- The profile page includes seller information and the collection of items they have purchased previously.
-- The app's home page illustrates a wide array of products, which are filterable by category type.
-- Clicking a product, users will see a more detailed page that provides further information.
-Users can add a product to their cart either from the home page or the detail page.
-When a user is ready to make a purchase, they can view their cart and hit checkout.
-Products will then be added to the users collection on their profile page.
+- There is an awesome map funcion which can let user clearly visaulize the location

 <p align="right"><a href="#top">back to top</a></p>

 ### Getting Started:

 - The app has been uploaded to Heroku, and is accessible by clicking [Metazon](https://metazon.herokuapp.com/)
-- Click here to access our [Trello Board](https://trello.com/b/eTO21UiG/sei-project-3)
+- Click here to access our [Trello Board](https://trello.com/b/vROTpOq2/pull-up-project)

 <p align="right"><a href="#top">back to top</a></p>

 ### Features:

-- Register a profile and with login and logout functionality
+- Register an user with login and logout functionality
-- Personalized profile with a list of products being sold and collection (previously purchased items)
+- Personalized register page and hosting detail page
-- Post a new product, as well as edit and delete existing products
+- Post a new parking space, as well delete existing
-- Naviagtion bar (menus that are simple to use and allow customers to browse product categories)
+- Naviagtion bar (menus that are simple and easy to use )
-- Product filtering (Add product filters to make it easier for customers to find what they’re looking for)
-- Cart Function
+- Fully function Google Map
+- Fully register system and create system

 <p align="right"><a href="#top">back to top</a></p>

 ### Technologies Used:

-- Django
+- React
-- PSQL
+- MongoDB
-- Materialize
+- Node.Js
 - HTML
 - CSS
 - JS
-- Python3

 <p align="right"><a href="#top">back to top</a></p>